Coding-for-Weeks/FableForge/README.md

 ### 🖍️ Logging

-- Errors and warnings are logged to `game.log`.
+- Errors and warnings are logged to `logs/game.log`.
 Ensure the script has write permissions for the log file.

 ### ✨ Customization